enoeda/instapaper_count/readme.md

 ## Use
-The first time, if you are not logged in at Instapaper it won't show any number but an '?'.

-Click on the button and it will open the Instapaper page so you can log in, and from now on, it will be able to retrieve the count (you can close the Instapaper tab whenever you want, it's not needed by the plugin to work).
+If you are not logged in to Instapaper, the icon shows an exclamation mark.
+Click on the button and it will open the Instapaper page so you can log in.
+After that, it will always be able to retrieve the count (you can close the Instapaper tab whenever you want, the plugin doesn't need it to work).

 Comments are welcome.